jnozzi/cocoadev.com/markdown/ForceSortingOfAnArrayControllerHOW.md

 ----

 Sorry 'bout that.
 I'm still thinking of  the old school technique for binding columns to a data source, not the new controller-based stuff.
 What you want     [tableColumn identifier] to be is the key on which you want to sort the objects in your array controller.
-So, for example, if the objects in your array each have an 'initiative' variable which you want your array to be sorted in decreasing value of, you'd allocate your sort descriptor like so:     General/[[NSSortDescriptor alloc] initWithKey:@"initiative" ascending:NO];  -- Bo
+So, for example, if the objects in your array each have an 'initiative' variable which you want your array to be sorted in decreasing value of, you'd allocate your sort descriptor like so:     [[NSSortDescriptor alloc] initWithKey:@"initiative" ascending:NO];  -- Bo

 ----